srnichols/StampsPattern/docs/MANAGEMENT_PORTAL_USER_GUIDE.md

 # 🧭 Management Portal - User Guide

+Last updated: August 2025

 ---
----

-Last updated: August 2025

 ## 👤 Who Should Read This Guide?

-- Platform administrators
+- Platform administrators (platform.admin)
-- Operators/SREs
+- Operators/SREs (operator)
-- Support engineers
+- Support engineers (reader)

 ---

-## ✅ Prerequisites

-- Entra ID account with one of the following roles:
-  - Platform.Admin (full admin)
+## 🎯 What You Can Do With The Portal

+- Onboard new tenants with validated placement and naming
-  - Operator (manage routing and operations)
+- Update routing strategy and traffic weights per tenant
-  - Reader (read-only)
-- Network access to the portal URL
+- Migrate tenants between cells (shared → dedicated or cell-to-cell)
+- Suspend/resume and decommission tenants with auditability
+- Review cell health/capacity and constrain new placements
+- Track long‑running operations and review outcomes/errors

 ---